tiagostutz/java-code-assignment/QUESTIONS.md

 # Questions

+Here we have 3 questions related to the code base for you to answer.
+It is not about right or wrong, but more about what's the reasoning behind your decisions.

 1. In this code base, we have some different implementation strategies when it comes to database access layer and manipulation.
 If you would maintain this code base, would you refactor any of those?
 Why?

 **Answer:**